syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {% endhighlight %}

-The following are the resourceSettings fields which maps the appropriate column names from the dataSource.
+The following are the resourceSettings fields that maps the appropriate column names from the dataSource.

 ### resources.resourceSettings.text 'string'
 {:#members:resources-resourceSettings-text}

-Binds the text field name in the dataSource to the resourceSettings **text**.
-These text gets listed out in the resources field of the appointment window.
+Binds text field name in the dataSource to resourceSettings **text**.
+These text gets listed out in resources field of the appointment window.

 ### resources.resourceSettings.id 'string'
 {:#members:resources-resourceSettings-id }

-Binds the id field name in the dataSource to the resourceSettings **id**.
+Binds id field name in the dataSource to resourceSettings **id**.

 ### resources.resourceSettings.groupId 'string'
 {:#members:resources-resourceSettings-groupId }

-Binds the groupId field name in the dataSource to the resourceSettings **groupId**.
+Binds groupId field name in the dataSource to resourceSettings **groupId**.

 ### resources.resourceSettings.color 'string'
 {:#members:resources-resourceSettings-color }

-Binds the color field name in the dataSource to the resourceSettings **color**.
-The color specified here gets applied to the Scheduler appointments denoting to which particular resource it belongs.
+Binds color field name in the dataSource to resourceSettings **color**.
+The color specified here gets applied to the Schedule appointments denoting to the resource it belongs.

 #### Example